tristanengst/ScriptsAndAliases/README.md

 python ~/.ScriptsAndAliases/WriteAliases.py
 source ~/.bashrc
 ```

 To update:
 ```
 cd ~/.ScriptsAndAliases ; git pull ; python ~/.ScriptsAndAliases/WriteAliases.py ; source ~/.bashrc
 ```

+If you aren't part of APEX lab, in `UserConfig.py`, edit `cluster2accounts` to include all the relevant `def-your-PI-name`, `rrg-your-PI-name`, and `aip-your-PI-name` accounts for each cluster.

 ### Basic Usage
 These commands won't require you to change how you do anything.